Homotopy Comomentum Maps in Multisymplectic Geometry: Algebra of multilinear operators (Gerstenhaber algebra)

 \begin{remark}[Pre-Lie structure on $M^{\sym}(V)$ and $M^{\skew}(V)$] The last two results of proposition \ref{Prop:SymmetricGerstenhaberAssociators} can be read as a pre-Lie property of $\symgerst$ and $\skewgerst$ with respect to a certain choice of (single) grading on the bigraded vector space $M(V)$.
 Let us denote this new single grading as $\lVert\cdot \rVert$ in order to not confuse it with $|\cdot|$ that gives the degree as an homogeneous map. \\ Equation \eqref{Equation:SymGerstAssociatorSymmetry-ripetizione} implies that on the graded vector space

-\ie when considering the grading given uniquely by the degree as an homogeneous map or $\lVert\cdot \rVert = |\cdot|$ , the \RN product gives a pre-Lie structure.
+\ie when considering the grading given uniquely by the degree as an homogeneous map (meaing that $\lVert\cdot \rVert = |\cdot|$), the \RN product gives a pre-Lie structure.
 In particular, $(M^{\sym}(V),\symgerst)$, implicitly considered with the former grading, forms a pre-Lie algebra and

 satisfies the \emph{graded Jacobi equation}.

 Similarly, Equation \eqref{Equation:SkewGerstAssociatorSymmetry-ripetizione} implies a pre-Lie property for $\skewgerst$ when considering a grading interweaving the arity of the multilinear map with the degree, namely